What is Standard Operating Procedure?

 Types of Standard Operating Procedures

-The result is how can we educate users in the shortest possible time to make them perform that activity reliably and consistently.
+The result is how we can educate users in the shortest possible time to make them perform that activity reliably and consistently.

 As author Michael Gerber famously wrote in the book E-Myth